max-muoto/typing-deprecated-pep/spec.md

 x + 5      # Using the return-type in an expression will raise a violation
 ```

-The primary use-case of course being deprecate callables and types:
+The primary use-case of course being the creation of deprecator factories, which can be used to deprecate functions, methods, and classes.

 ```python
 def my_deprecator[**P, R](message: str) ->  Callable[Callable[P, R], Deprecated[Callable[P, R]]]: